shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Griffin Feather

+Rare, Attunement

-While holding this feather, you gain the following benefits:
+While holding and attuned to this feather, you gain the following benefits:

 -   Keen Sight
 -   You know the spell Feather Fall